farbodbj/Othello-game/README.md

 ## Dependencies

 For successfuly compiling the game you need SDL2 and SDL_image installed which are respectively for rendering graphics, loading images with various formats and using different fonts and rendering text.
 Note that there's no need to install SDL_ttf separately since it comes with SDL2.
+In this project a Makefile is used for linking needed libraries.
+There are other methoes available too but this was the most convinient for me.
+The code can be run in the terminal by simply using `make run` command in project directory.

 ### ubuntu